Example tooltip content.

 Driver's licence rules

-Pro tip: An IDP is often the easiest option and helpful for future travels too.
+• Pro Tip: An IDP is often the easiest option - and it’s handy for future travels too.

 Safety rules (non-negotiables)